mimbert/soundbrowser/README.md

 # Soundbrowser

 *Soundbrowser* is a gstreamer based sound player.
-It is intended to be a simple, fast, useful sound browser tool.
+It is intended to be a simple, fast and useful sound browser tool.
 Most sound player softwares are music players, and their user interface is designed such that users need to load files (into a playlist).
 Often they are also centered around the concept of a sound library. *Soundbrowser* on the other hand is designed to be able to quickly browse through the filesystem and directly play the sounds while navigating.
-There is no concept of playlist nor sound library, it is intended to browse very quickly through big collections of sounds or musics on the filesystem, listen to them, and immediately display useful metadata about these sounds.
+There is no concepts of playlist nor sound library, it is intended to browse very quickly through big collections of sounds or musics on the filesystem, listen to them, and show useful metadata about these sounds.

 ## Motivations and goals